meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ![Meilisearch search preview](/digitalocean/test-meili.png)

-## Configure production settings in your Meilisearch Droplet
+## Part 2: Configure production settings in your Meilisearch Droplet

 To configure Meilisearch for **production** on a DigitalOcean Droplet, [use SSH to access your Droplet](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/) and a script will guide you through the process.
 Alternatively, use the [Droplet Console](https://docs.digitalocean.com/products/droplets/how-to/connect-with-console/) with your preferred browser.